 Business Plan Development

 - One-on-one business planning sessions can be set up with S&K Business Services/Sovereign Leasing and Financing, north of Pablo.
-(Contact Sam Wall or James Bible at 883-4317.)
+(Contact Sarah Sandoval or James Bible at 883-4317.)

 - One-on-one assistance is also available at Mission West Community Development Partners (MWCDP) in Ronan

 - SBA online classes—need computer access.
 Computers are available for Tribal member use at the CSKT Economic Development Office Workforce Enhancement Resource Center and at S&K Business Services north of Pablo.

 - Salish Kootenai College (SKC) Business Course—tuition and fee costs (waived in some circumstances)

 - University of Montana (UM) or Flathead Valley Community College (FVCC) Business Course—tuition and fee costs.

 - Cash Flow Projections – offered annually by MWCDP

 - SKC Business Courses—tuition and fee costs apply